openvinotoolkit/open_model_zoo/demos/python_demos/bert_question_answering_embedding_demo/README.md

             --input="https://en.wikipedia.org/wiki/Bert_(Sesame_Street),https://en.wikipedia.org/wiki/Speed_of_light"
             -c
 ```
-The demo will use a wiki-pages about the Bert character and the speed of light to answer your questions like
+The demo will use the Wikipedia articles about the Bert character and the speed of light to answer your questions like
-"what is the speed of light","how to measure the speed of light" ,"who is Bert", "how old is Bert", etc.
+"what is the speed of light", "how to measure the speed of light", "who is Bert", "how old is Bert", etc.

 ## Classifying Documents with Long Texts
-Notice that when the original "context" (paragraph text from the url) alon or together with the question do not fit the model input
+Notice that when the original "context" (paragraph text from the url) alone or together with the question do not fit the model input
 (usually 384 tokens for the Bert-Large, or 128 for the Bert-Base), the demo splits the paragraph into overlapping segments.
 Thus, for the long paragraph texts, the network is called multiple times as for separate contexts.